GreatWayne8/churchwebsite/my-node-react-app/README.md

    npm start
    ```

+### 🙏 Acknowledgments
+This project was built to serve the DMI Church community, with the aim of providing encouragement, hope, and inspiration through media.
 ## Usage

 - Access the backend API at `http://localhost:5000` (or the port specified in your backend configuration).